 You could also use a dehydrator at low heat (around 100 degrees) if you prefer.
 Some people use their ovens on the lowest setting, but you’ll have heat higher than you want for maintaining the vitamin C, and you also need to keep an eye on the peels to keep them from burning.

-To air dry orange peels: Remove peel from oranges, and tear or cut into small pieces or strips.
+To air-dry orange peels: Remove peel from oranges, and tear or cut into small pieces or strips.
 If you plan to include them in a potpourri, using a knife may create a more appealing (yuk, yuk) finished product, but that’s really a matter of personal preference.

-Arrange your peels on a plate, screen, or clean tea towel and allow to sit out 3-4 days until they’re no longer pliable.
+Arrange your orange peels on a plate, screen, or clean tea towel and allow to sit out 3-4 days until they’re no longer pliable.
 They should be nice and crispy.

 Store in an airtight container or in the freezer.

-ORANGE PEEL USES IN THE KITCHEN
+USES FOR ORANGE PEEL IN THE KITCHEN

 ♦ Orange peel tea is an easy way to enjoy the benefits of orange peels and can be made with fresh or dried orange peels.
 Here’s how to make Orange peel tea from Kami McBride.